vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/local/share/doc/puppy/woof-CE.md

 The goal is to build something similar to [DebianDog](https://debiandog.github.io/doglinux/), a highly [Debian](https://www.debian.org/)-compatible, portable, modular, hackable and lightweight distro with core features of [Puppy Linux](https://puppylinux.com), a distro that -
 * Provides the best features of dpup (Debian-based Puppy), but with big improvements
   * Boots to a lightweight desktop environment with a variety of applications
+     * But without running the desktop as root
   * Supports non-persistent, fully persistent or "persistent-on-demand" sessions where the user can decide whether or not to save, and when
      * But with more efficient, fast saving that reduces writing to storage
      * But with improved support for encryption